rikuf2/basic-csharp/src/content/index.md

 ## Part 0 - Learning goals and grading

+# THIS SITE IS UNDER CONSTRUCTION AND WILL BE PUBLISHED 1.9.2021!

 The list below does not include everything, but exists to give a guideline for students, what to expect each week.
 This list may extend as the course goes on.

 | Part | Goal                                                                                                                                                                                                                                                                          |